English

 • Upgrades - contains only the parts for upgrading to the new version of the printer.

-Here you can download STL files for all plastic parts and pre-sliced GCODES for all upgrades.
+You can download STL files for all plastic parts and pre-sliced GCODES for all upgrades.

 Settings